Kanchenjunga Circuit Trek

 Tonight we spend at a basic Tea House.

-Our trek today lasts for 4-5 hours.
+Our Kanchenjunga Trek today lasts for 4-5 hours.
 Our destination, Lalikharka, is a picturesque village in the Mechi Zone.
 The trail consists of several ascents and descents while we pass through thick forests.